Miami Marlins decided in a group chat to play Sunday's game against the Philadelphia Phillies - Local News 8

 Miami Marlins decided in a group chat to play Sunday’s game against the Philadelphia Phillies

-On Sunday ahead of the Miami Marlins’ game against the Philadelphia Phillies, the Marlins found out that starting pitcher Jose Urena would not be available to play.
-According to multiple outlets, including ESPN and The Philadelphia Inquirer, Urena had tested positive for Covid-19.
-The Marlins did not announce any positive tests publicly on Sunday.
+Ahead of the Miami Marlins’ game Sunday against the Philadelphia Phillies, the Marlins found out that starting pitcher Jose Urena would not be available to play.

+Urena had tested positive for Covid-19, according to multiple outlets, including ESPN and The Philadelphia Inquirer.

-The Marlins went on to win the game, 11-6.
-After the game, in a video call with reporters, Marlins shortstop Miguel Rojas said Sunday that players had decided to play the game following a group chat.
+But the players decided in a group chat to play the game anyway, Marlins shortstop Miguel Rojas said in a video call with reporters.

 “We made the decision that we’re going to continue to do this and we’re going to continue to be responsible and just play the game as hard as we can,” Rojas said.